cyricng/atmoscyric.github.io/project.md

 ## Projecting the Future of Antarctica Sea Ice Using Reconstructed Data and ARIMA

 I applied machine learning techniques to investigate the extent of Antarctica's sea ice for the next five years.
-Below is my report.
+I've included my report below.

 ***